CSC-Leiden University joint scholarship programme

 - After admission, ask your supervisor to write an acceptance letter using one of the formats below.
 The letter must be signed and written on university letterhead paper:

-- Before 12 March: your PhD supervisor (promotor) must send a copy of your acceptance letter to Leiden University’s Scholarships Team: firstname.lastname@example.org.
+Candidates for all other faculties: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Scholarships Team (firstname.lastname@example.org) by 12 March.
 Late submissions will not be processed.

 - Between 20 March and 5 April: Apply for the CSC-LU scholarship via the CSC website.
-You must include your letter of acceptance in the request.
+You must include your letter of acceptance, a copy of your supervisor's CV and a research proposal in the request.

 - Leiden University’s Scholarships Team will provide CSC with a list of suitable candidates for the scholarship programme at the end of March.